1.1 Why Even Bother With Email Marketing?

 - Everything in one place

 ESPs give you the ability to manage your subscribers, your templates and your results all in one place.
 This makes creating new campaigns and reviewing old ones much easier.
 Email marketing is not something that you excel at overnight so having a place to review and improve on your campaign is super important.

 We’ve seen lots of companies using Qualaroo’s Nudges to turn readers into subscribers.
 A great, unobtrusive way to grow your list.

 If you’re wondering which ESP to use, I’d recommend trying a few different providers (most have free trials) and seeing what suits your taste and your needs.
 Each has its own differentiating features and services.

 In terms of a personal recommendation, if you’re solely after the ability to send one-off newsletters and want the most straight forward provider with great template design functionality, we’d recommend Campaign Monitor.

 If you’re after a tool that will allow you to send newsletters as well as automate your campaigns (including sending transactional emails) and segment your customers based on their actions (what products the view, features they use, etc.) then we’d, of course, recommend Vero.

 1.3 Get Yourself A HTML Template To Kick Things Off

-If you’re just beginning I’d recommend getting your hands on a very basic HTML template you can customise with your own logo, address and design elements (colours, etc.) You can improve your template over time as your email marketing gets more complex and you want to test new ideas.
+If you’re just beginning I’d recommend getting your hands on a very basic HTML template you can customize with your own logo, address and design elements (colors, etc.) You can improve your template over time as your email marketing gets more complex and you want to test new ideas.